tarantool/doc/doc/reference/configuration/configuration_reference.rst

     **Since:** :doc:`3.0.0 </release/3.0.0>`.

-    Whether to enable Tarantool output to a file or Unix socket.
+    Whether to listen on the Unix socket provided in the :ref:`console.socket <config_console_socket>` option.

+    If the option is set to false, the admininstration console is disabled.

     |
     | Type: boolean